 You can’t visit the beautiful Spanish city of Barcelona without spotting the unique buildings of visionary architect, Antoni Gaudi.
 Colourful, curvaceous and creative they won’t fail to stop you in your tracks.
 Whether you linger outside on the pavement or explore the fantastical interiors, Gaudi’s buildings are a highlight of any Barcelona itinerary.
-Here are our five family favourites from a Gaudi tour of Barcelona with teens.
+Here are our six family favourite Gaudi buildings Barcelona.

 Like this post?
 Please pin this to save and share to Pinterest